soongenwong/command-centre/command-centre-app/README.md

 - Modern UI components with smooth animations and transitions

 ### Authentication
-- Secure user authentication powered by NextAuth.js
+- Secure user authentication powered by Supabase
 - Integrated Sign up/Sign in with Google for frictionless onboarding
 - Protected routes ensuring only authenticated users access the dashboard